System and Organization Controls (SOC) 2 Type 2

 Frequently asked questions

 How often are Azure SOC reports issued?
-SOC reports for Azure, Dynamics 365, and other online services are based on a rolling 12-month run window (audit period) with new reports issued semi-annually (period ends are March 31 and September 30).
+SOC reports for Azure, Dynamics 365, and other online services are based on a rolling 12-month run window (audit period) with new reports issued semi-annually (period ends are 31-Mar and 30-Sep).
 Bridge letters are issued each quarter to cover the prior three-month period.
 For example, the January letter covers 1-Oct through 31-Dec, the April letter covers 1-Jan through 31-Mar, the July letter covers 1-Apr through 30-Jun, and the October letter covers 1-Jul through 30-Sep.

-Azure DevOps customers who can't access the Service Trust Portal can email Azure DevOps for its SOC 1 and SOC 2 reports.
+If you're an Azure DevOps customers who can't access the Service Trust Portal, you can email Azure DevOps for its SOC 1 and SOC 2 reports.
 This email is to request Azure DevOps SOC reports only.

 Where can I find an assessment of the Cloud Security Alliance CCM controls implementation?
 The Azure SOC 2 Type 2 audit is based on the American Institute of Certified Public Accountants (AICPA) Trust Services Principles and Criteria, including security, availability, confidentiality, privacy, and processing integrity, and the criteria in the Cloud Security Alliance (CSA) Cloud Controls Matrix (CCM).
 The objective is to meet both the AICPA criteria and requirements set forth in the CCM.
 The Azure SOC 2 Type 2 audit incorporates the CCM controls assessment as required by the CSA STAR Attestation.
 For more information, see the Azure SOC 2 Type 2 attestation report.